 The observatory grounds are open to visitors every day from 10 a.m. to 5 p.m. through the spring, summer and fall.
 During the winter months (December through March), the grounds close at 4:00 p.m.
 All parked vehicles must display a U.S. Forest Service Adventure Pass, which can be purchased onsite at the Cosmic Café during its weekend-only open hours, 9 a.m. to 5 p.m.
 March 31 through December 2.

 Mt.
-Wilson is in the third season of its “Sunday Afternoon Concerts in the Dome” series, which runs monthly, May through October.
-Check the online calendar for the upcoming schedule of musical performances, plus a monthly lecture series on Saturday nights that includes telescope viewing.
+Wilson's "Sunday Afternoon Concerts in the Dome" series runs monthly, May through October.
+Check the online calendar for the upcoming schedule of musical performances, plus a monthly lecture series.

 Top Image: NASA Spitzer Space Telescope offers a fresh, infrared view of the frenzied scene at the center of our Milky Way, revealing what lies behind the dust.| NASA/JPL-Caltech